Why Solahart is your best choice for advice on the Victorian Solar Homes Package

 Rebates for Rental Properties – $1,400

 Eligible rental properties can access a discount on the cost of solar panels (PV), up to a maximum rebate of $1,400, providing tenants with access to the benefits of renewable energy.
-For full details see the Solar Power for Rentals Fact Sheet – June 2021
+For full details see the Solar for Homes Rental Fact Sheet 05.01.23

 Solar Homes Eligibility